Samba sometimes goes in an infinite loop

 Thank you for the great job. ;D

-#15 Updated by Kwok Yeung about 5 years ago
+#15 Updated by Kwok Yeung over 5 years ago

 I think the key factor is churn - files coming and going.
 I have two FreeNAS boxes, the one serving my home directories and redirected Windows folders exhibits the problem nearly constantly (to the point of being unusable), whereas I have never seen it on the other one which only serves large media files which are rarely updated.

-#18 Updated by Kenneth Langga about 5 years ago
+#18 Updated by Kenneth Langga over 5 years ago

 I'm getting this error when trying to upgrade via the GUI.

-#19 Updated by Philip Robar about 5 years ago
+#19 Updated by Philip Robar over 5 years ago

 I had the same problem as reported in this bug.